 When you have proper training and equipment, climbing is very safe, fun, and accessible to most.
 Give it a go!

 Italian for the ‘iron-way’, Via Ferrata is a great option for enthusiastic adventurers that want to try climbing in a safe but exciting environment.
 Via Ferrata uses a fixed anchoring system of cables and ladders to help you climb the mountain.
 No climbing experience is necessary - if you can climb a ladder, you can take on the Via Ferrata!
-Mount Norquay offers 2.5, 4 and 6 hour Via Ferrata tours during the summer.
+Mt Norquay offers 2.5, 4 and 6 hour tours during the summer.

 If you’re a newcomer to the sport of climbing, there is no better way to begin than by learning and refining your skills in the safe and controlled environment of an indoor climbing gym.
-Open to the public daily, the climbing gym at the Banff Centre Sally Borden Fitness and Recreation Centre offers self-directed climbing as well as lessons.
+Open to the public daily, the climbing gym at the Banff Centre for Arts and Creativity the Sally Borden Fitness and Recreation Centre offers self-directed climbing as well as lessons.
 You can try bouldering, climbing with the auto-belay (perfect if you don’t have a partner to belay you but want to try climbing), and top rope and lead climbing.

 Equipment is available to rent.